martkist/martkist/doc/build-unix.md

 Some Linux distributions have their own `libdb-dev` and `libdb++-dev` packages which install BerkeleyDB 5.1 or later and break binary wallet compatibility with the distributed executables as they are based on BerkeleyDB 4.8.
 If you do not care about wallet compatibility, pass `--with-incompatible-bdb` to configure.
-See the section "Disable-wallet mode" to build Syscoin Core without wallet.
+See the section "Disable-wallet mode" to build Martkist Core without wallet.